frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient.md

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/patient_registration_fee.png">

 If you have this option enabled, all new Patients you create will be in "Disabled" state by default and will only be enabled after Invoicing the Registration Fee.
-To create Invoice and record the payment receipt, you can use the "Invoice Patient Registration" button in the Patient document.
+To create Invoice and record the payment receipt, you can use the **Invoice Patient Registration** button in the Patient document.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/patient_disabled.png">